deepakkumar-projects/Machine-Leaning-Notebooks/README.md

 11. M.imp Bagging simple and Hyperparameters Tuned Decison tree classifier as base with BaggingClassifier Controlling the parameters
 12. Bagging regressor is the way to go
 13. Comp added pse3 14
-14. Multi linear regression added
+14. Multiple linear regression added
+15. Gradient Descent with diffrent Parameters